13 Sept. 1949.

 A. No. Never.

+Q. Why did you go to Italy?
 A. That was when Italy joined the allies, when Italy had been defeated.

 Q. But why did you decide to leave Yugoslavia and go to Italy?

 A. Well, Italy signed an armistice with the allies on September 9, 1943 and on September 9th I went to Susak to the Italian Command and organized a defense against the Germans, and that very night the Italians had to withdraw from attacks by the Germans.
 I was only advised of the same at the last moment that everything had fallen through.
 I was expecting an allied fleet that night and had gone out to meet them and so I was forced to leave on a small boat with a small number of my officers and I arrived in Brindisi where I reported to the British General that came there.
+Q. In other words, you left Yugoslavia in order to avoid capture or injury by the advancing Germans who were then fighting Italian forces which you had organized.
+Is that correct?

 A. Yes.
 That is right.
 I immediately got in touch with Mikhailovitch by radio-telegraph in order to find out what territory in Yugoslavia I was to return to and he ordered me to be his representative in exile.